 During the year, governors received 3 reports from the school's Responsible Officer (who is independent from the school and its external auditors) reviewing the accuracy and robustness of the school's accounting systems.
-Governors have agreed termly reviews for the Financial Year 2022-23 from Haines Watts Internal Audit Service.
+Governors have agreed termly reviews for the Financial Year 2023-24 from Haines Watts Internal Audit Service.

-The principal sources of funding in the year were restricted funds from government grants (including capital grants) of £1,222,400 (2021: £1,125,457).
-The costs of running the school (primarily staff costs, premises and equipment including depreciation) totalled £1,626,285 (2021: £1,420,029).
-In addition tangible fixed assets totalling £17,484 were purchased in the year.
+The principal sources of funding in the year were restricted funds from government grants (including capital grants) of £1,531,263 (2023: £1,503,157).
+The costs of running the school (primarily staff costs, premises and equipment including depreciation) totalled £1,555,744 (2023: £1,489,475).
+In addition tangible fixed assets totalling £132,451 were purchased in the year.

-Overall the school achieved a deficit in the year of £300,531 (2021: deficit of £214,508) after depreciation.
+Overall the school achieved a surplus in the year of £41,256 (2023: £97,935) after depreciation.
 The school still has planned improvements to the boilers (of which there are 3) as well as ensuring the school's IT equipment is appropriate for the computing curriculum.
-The school is also intending to establish a more stakeholder friendly reception area and continue to refurbish toilet blocks (of which there are 2 more to do) to modern standards, with Covid -19 having continued to delay this from 2020.
+The school is also intending to establish a more stakeholder friendly reception area and create a home economics classroom.